NOAA-EDAB/stocksmart/README.md

 ATTENTION: **NOAA Stock SMART system is undergoing some structural changes.
-Until this has been finalized and tested, the state of this repo has been frozen in time from May 17, 2024.**
+Until this has been finalized and tested, the state of this repo has been frozen in time from September 25, 2024.**

 Stock assessments reports are typically lengthy documents containing a great deal of information.
 This repo contains time series data for all